claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-inception.md

 - Try to get everyone signed up to accounts (eg Miro) as early as poss.
 Share guidance on how to do this.
 - Share a timetable at the start of each day and be rigid about sticking to the timetable.
 Rather than allow a session to over-run, either park things for a later date or continue the activity in the next session.
 This is particularly important when working remotely, because it's a lot of screen time.
 - Keep separate online spaces (we used "spaces" in Miro) readily available for things like parking lot and glossary, and make sure everyone is able to easily access them.
+- Have regular breaks and short sessions.
+This stuff is more tiring than you think, particularly with COVID-19 creating a constant background level of anxiety.
+If you try to hang onto people for too long you will just lose their focus.
+We have four 45 minute sessions per day with 15-minute breaks between and over an hour for lunch.
+In addition to that we have a 15-minute standup, a 15-minute retro, a 15-minute watercooler session and a couple of other short ad hoc sessions.
+This generally takes us from 10:00 to about 16:30.
+- We have started having "coffee" from 9am until we start at 9:45 or 10:00.
+This is an attempt to compensate for the fact that we are not having lunch together or going out for food / drinks together at the end of the day, as we would if we were gathered together physically.

 ### General Workshop Tips